msa-em/tilt-corrected-bf-stem/01_phase_contrast_imaging.md

 ### Imaging with a Phase Plate

-An alternative PCI method for plane wave TEM is to use a post-specimen phase plate which advances the phase of each the unscattered zero beam with respect to the scattered electrons, or vice versa.
+An alternative PCI method for plane wave TEM is to use a post-specimen phase plate which advances the phase of the unscattered zero beam with respect to the scattered electrons, or vice versa.
 These phase plates have various designs, including a Zernike phase plate {cite:p}`zernike1942phase`, Boersch phase plate {cite:p}`boersch1947kontraste`, Volta phase plate {cite:p}`danev2014volta`, or the recently developed laser phase plates {cite:p}`schwartz2017near`.
 An ideal phase plate can be modeled in diffraction space using the expression
 ```{math}